hiinaspace/vrgjam2025-template/README.md

 3. This adds the MUGI framework and submission helper packages to your VCC

 #### Open Project

 1. Open VCC (VRChat Creator Companion)
 2. Add the extracted template folder as a project
-3. Open the project in Unity
+3. Open the project in Unity.
+4. Wait warmly for the Domain to Complete

 ### Step 2: Rename Your Package

 1. In the Unity Project window, navigate to `Packages/com.example.jamgame`
 2. Right-click the folder and rename it to `com.example.awesomegame`
 3. Open the `package.json` file inside this folder